The Legend of Robin Hood (board game): Reception

 Richard A. Edwards reviewed the original edition in The Space Gamer No. 34.
 Edwards commented that "For a fun, fast, and thoroughly delightful game, the price is certainly a steal.
 I recommend The Legend of Robin Hood to all."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote "Robin Hood seems to contain most of the elements of the legend — but play drags a bit."

 Mike Dean reviewed the Avalon Hill edition for Imagine magazine, and stated that "The Robin Hood stories could be resolved into a good game - I would not say this was it. but if you like two player games, this one is not bad."

 Awards

-At the 1982 Origins Awards, the Avalon Hill edition of The Legend of Robin Hood was a finalist for the Charles S. Roberts Award for "Best Fantasy Board Game of 1981".
+At the 1983 Origins Awards, the Avalon Hill edition of The Legend of Robin Hood was a finalist for the Charles S. Roberts Award for "Best Fantasy Board Game of 1982".